Christopher M. Murphy

 Cases We Handle

 Suffering an injury while on the job is never an easy burden to bear.
-Even worse, many of the conditions that affect railroad workers are permanent diseases that may lead to premature death.
+Even worse, many of the conditions that affect railroad workers are permanent diseases, like cancer, that may lead to premature death.
 Unfortunately, it may be necessary to file negligence cases against your employer to obtain the compensation that you and your family need.

-A railroad injury lawyer could explain the relevant laws, evaluate how your time working for the railroad resulted in your condition, and demand appropriate payments when a railroad owner’s negligence caused your condition.
-Call today to get started on your case.
+An experienced railroad injury lawyer could explain the relevant laws, evaluate how your time working for the railroad resulted in your condition, and demand appropriate payments when a railroad owner’s negligence caused your condition.
+Call a knowledgeable railroad injury attorney today to get started on your case.